openfga/openfga/docs/caching.md

 2. [**Check Iterator Cache**](#check-iterator-cache): Caches database query results (iterators) to reduce database load during Check operations.
 3. [**List Objects Iterator Cache**](#list-objects-iterator-cache): Same as Check Iterator Cache, but used for List Objects requests.
 4. [**Cache Controller**](#cache-controller): Periodically invalidates cache entries in the background based on recent writes to the store.
+5. [**Authorization Model & Typesystem Cache**](#authorization-model--typesystem-cache): Always-on caches for authorization models and their compiled typesystems.

 **NOTE:**

-- For any request, if the `HIGHER_CONSISTENCY` consistency preference is specified, caching is bypassed entirely.
+- For any request, if the `HIGHER_CONSISTENCY` consistency preference is specified, caching is bypassed entirely (except for the authorization model and typesystem caches, which are always active).
 - The cache is in-memory, so different replicas of the service do not share their caches.
 Therefore, its effectiveness depends on the probability of repeated/similar requests hitting the same replica, which may depend on the model, tuple distribution, number of replicas, and the load balancing algorithm used.

+**Cache instances:** There are three independent in-memory cache instances:

+- **Shared check cache**: backs the query cache, iterator caches, and cache controller.
+Sized by `OPENFGA_CHECK_CACHE_LIMIT`.
+This is the cache referenced by the caching flags in the sections below.
+- **Authorization model cache**: caches validated authorization models.
+Always on; TTL 7 days; sized by `OPENFGA_DATASTORE_MAX_CACHE_SIZE`.
+- **Typesystem cache**: caches compiled typesystems derived from authorization models.
+Always on; TTL 7 days; sized by `OPENFGA_DATASTORE_MAX_TYPESYSTEM_CACHE_SIZE`.

+The model and typesystem caches use long TTLs because authorization models are **immutable**: a model update always produces a new model ID, which maps to a new cache key, so existing entries never go stale.

 ## Understanding Cache Types